Standing (L-R): Linda Tucker, Bunny LaMonte, Karen Cullen, Dee Jordan, Pat Golden, Teresa Sapp

 Then they start constructing the final 3 layers of their quilts, pinning and folding hems, which will be sewn down.
 After that is completed, it is time to tie the three layers together with colorful embroidery floss.
 They often complete this at their sessions but sometimes members take them home to finish.

-Beneficiaries of this outreach ministry are the Coastal Cancer Center, Horry County Family Outreach, Fresenius Medical Care (Dialysis center), Magnolia OB/GYN, Mercy Care Hospice and Embrace Hospice.
+Beneficiaries of this outreach ministry are the Coastal Cancer Center, VA Hospitals (Myrtle Beach and Charleston), Fresenius Medical Care (Dialysis center), McLeod Hospice, McLeod Inpatient Loris Hospice and McLeod Cancer Center.
 Helping Hand of North Myrtle Beach holds a special place with the group who sends quilts as often as possible, as they, Helping Hand, supply the group with clean sheets that have been donated by area hotels.
 These sheets become the center layer of the quilts to provide warmth as the cost of fluffy batting would keep the group from providing so many finished quilts.
 The First Baptist prayer group also works with the quilters to make them aware of individuals in need.
 Now, after all these years, we have folks from the community who let us know when someone we may not be aware of is also in need.

 When you visit our church plan to stop by and say hello to these dedicated ladies.
 If you want to lend a hand they would love to have you do so.
-The diverse group is made up of 6 ladies from First Baptist and 8 ladies from the community and other churches.
+The diverse group is made up of ladies from First Baptist, the community, and other churches.
 The Comfort Quilters hope to bring happiness to those in need but they also gain happiness by sharpening their skills as they do the Lord’s work in the name of First Baptist Church North Myrtle Beach.

 For more information contact the church office at 843-249-2448.